 So what will you find in this collection?

-Everything in this collection is in PDF form (with the exception of a spreadsheet or two), so if you’re reading this, you’ll have no trouble accessing all of the materials.
+Everything downloadable in this collection is in PDF form (with the exception of a spreadsheet or two), so if you’re reading this, you’ll have no trouble accessing all of the materials.
+There are links to exhibit search websites at the end which will, frankly, probably overwhelm you with all of the choices.

 Let’s start with the main piece called simply the Tradeshow Exhibitor’s Toolkit.
 It’s a 20-page look at how to specifically apply several practices to your tradeshow strategizing.
 It starts at the beginning, showing you how to determine your overall objectives for tradeshow marketing, and then for each show.